0xPolygonHermez/zkevm-testvectors/tools/benchmark/README.md

         "initStep": 121, // Number of start iterations "testStep": 1 // Txs increment between iterations "additionalGenesisAccountsFactor": 2 // power of two of number of prefilled accounts to add to genesis before benchmarking
-        "benchmar": {} // No need to touch, is the result of the benchmark }
+        "benchmark": {} // No need to touch, is the result of the benchmark }
 `````
 Explanation: the above config will run the 5th test of the calldata test in balances.json.
 Will start running batches with 121 txs and will increase 1 more tx for each iteration (until it gets an error)